Frequently asked questions

 The thermal screen process can be used for reproducing fine lines, text and marks.
 These are just a few starting points for generating your own images:

-Copyright: if you wish to use artwork that you do not own, please make sure that it is copyright free or that you have permission to use it.
+Copyright: if you wish to use artwork that you do not own, please make sure that it is copyright free, or that you have permission to use it and you can forward that permission to us, so that we are not breaching copyright by printing the image onto a screen.

 What do I need to do before I send my image(s) for processing?